CAR-15: M4 carbine

 In the early 1980s, at the request of the United States Marine Corps, Colt upgraded the M16A1 rifle, resulting in the M16A2 rifle.
-Among the major changes were a reinforced lower receiver, a case deflector, a birdcage flash suppressor redesigned to be a muzzle brake, and a barrel with a faster 1-in-7 twist.
+Among the major changes were a reinforced lower receiver, a case deflector, a birdcage flash suppressor redesigned to prevent downward blast, and a barrel with a faster 1-in-7 twist.
 The faster barrel was necessitated by the switch from the 55-grain M193 bullet to the 62-grain M855 bullet.
 The M16A2 rifle's barrel was also thicker for the portion in front of the handguard.
 Colt incorporated these changes into its carbines, which it called M16A2 carbines.
 The Model 723 M16A2 carbine used the iron sights of the M16A1, but had a case deflector.
 The barrel had a 1-in-7 twist, but the thinner profile of the older M16A1 carbine's barrel.
 As with the Model 653, the United States military made small purchases of the Model 723 for its special operation forces.
 It was notably used by Delta Force operators from the late 1980s to the early 1990s.

 In 1983, Diemaco developed a carbine similar to the Model 723, the C8 carbine for use by the Canadian Forces.
 The original C8s were built by Colt as the Model 725.
 In 1984, the U.S. government asked Colt to develop a carbine with maximum commonality with the issue M16A2.
 Colt named the carbine as the XM4.
 The project would eventually culminate in the development and official adoption of the M4 carbine in 1994.